TheDuriel/Colorator/README.md

 [Refer to this if you're mad enough to use the command line :P](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 Alternatively, download the zip from this page and unpack it into your addons folder under res://addons/MagicMacros

+# Future Features

+These features may be added in the future:

+* Color Constant Map generator.
+* Folders.
+* Swatch linking.
+* Gradients.
+* The ability to apply colors directly to common properties on selected Nodes/Resources.

 ---